-Initially, I had scheduled to release the 49:Prototypes Alfa at the end of January and surprise surprise, that didn’t happen.
+Initially, I had scheduled to release Frail’s Alfa at the end of January, and surprise surprise, that didn’t happen.
 I’ve been trying to cram as much in the Alfa as possible and of course, that didn’t work.
 So now I’m trying to remind myself that the Alfa isn’t a representation of the finished game, ánd that the Alfa mostly is going to land in the hands of developers.
 Therefore I would not need to worry so much.
 It’s all about the core gameplay feedback.

 Eventually, I pushed about 80% of the features and bugs that I wanted to put in the Alfa towards the Beta and even towards the Release build.
 Leaving me with some doable deliverables for the coming two weeks.